alexyuan66/CPSC484-Final-Project/README.md

-# Project
+# CPSC 484 Project - Cats4Wellness

 ## Description

 Our project aims to create a self-care platform that promotes mental well-being.
 This is achieved by encouraging users to engage in healthy habits and stress-reducing activities.

 To incentivize users, the platform includes a cute mascot, a health bar/point system.
-Users complete tasks, such as breathing exercises, listening to jokes/inspirational quotes, and completing a self-care checklist.
+Users complete tasks, such as breathing exercises, reading to jokes/inspirational quotes, and completing a self-care checklist.
 Each time one of these actions is completed, health points are added to the mascot, which can be seen on the health bar under the mascot.

 By providing practical mental health solutions that can be done anywhere, the platform aims to produce healthy habits and improve the mental well-being of its users.